 Now that you've chosen a domain, rather than using it as-is, you’ll need to add "ipfs-sec" as the left-most subdomain.
 So for example, you'd use "ipfs-sec.example.com" instead of just "example.com".
 The ipfs-sec subdomain is special because it signals to the user and to their browser that your website is capable of being served with end-to-end integrity.

 In addition to that, ipfs-sec domains require DNSSEC to be properly setup to prevent spoofing.
-Unlike with standard HTTPS, where DNS spoofing can't usually result in a man-in-the-middle attack, this is exactly what DNS spoofing does to IPFS because the root hash of the website is stored in DNS.
+Unlike with standard HTTPS, where DNS spoofing can't usually result in a on-path attacker attack, this is exactly what DNS spoofing does to IPFS because the root hash of the website is stored in DNS.
 Many registrars make enabling DNSSEC as easy as the push of a button, though some don't support it at all.

 With the ipfs-sec domain, you can now follow the developer documentation on how to serve a generic static website from IPFS.
 Note that you'll need to use a CNAME setup and retain control of your DNS, rather than the easier method of just signing up for Cloudflare.
 This helps maintain a proper separation between the party managing the DNSSEC signing keys and the party serving content to end-users.
 Keep in mind that CNAME setups tend to be problematic and get into cases that are difficult to debug, which is why we reserve them for technically sophisticated customers.